 Enriching French

 Turnbull School strives to graduate students from Grade 8 with strong and pragmatic conversational French skills, solid French reading, writing and grammar skills, and both the desire and the confidence to pursue further French studies beyond the basic requirements of high school.
-One of the most important elements of language acquisition is a positive and cohesive learning environment.
-This is achieved through our small class sizes at each grade level coupled with our team of strong, dedicated, experienced and qualified French teachers.
 The achievement of these goals is dependent on the number of years the student is at Turnbull School, as well as the student’s language aptitude and motivation.
 We maintain a French only environment in French class, with an exception for students newer to French.

 "The French Program at Turnbull School has turned out to be one of the best French Programs we have ever experienced in the educational system."